 Permits Approved!
 Pavement scheduled to begin on Sept.
 12th.
 Pay extra attention at the intersections with North Ave Extension, Starr Farm Road and Staniford Road as gravel subbase will be making it's way to the path via these routes.

 August 11 update

 Dig!
 Dig!
 Dig!
-The Project scientist and VT DEC have been given the go-ahead for full bike-path work to be completed between Staniford Road and Northshore.
+The Project scientist and VT DEC have given the go-ahead for full bike-path work to be completed between Staniford Road and Northshore.
 Excavation on this section had been limited until a plant inventory had been completed ensuring that the location of any endangered, rare or threatened species was known and all efforts to protect them were taken.

 More signage!
 BPRW has added more detour signs as well as a number of safety banners along the detour.
 YAY!
 However, we have been hearing rumors of an individual in a blue SUV who has been taking down signage as well as harassing cyclists along the detour.
 The police are aware, but need a licence plate (or even better a video!) before they can take any sort of action.
 So if you're out and about and come across this individual, let us know.
 As always, even more information can be found on the BPRW's Phase 2 Updates page.

 Progress!
 Progress!
 Slope work is nearly complete between Shore and Staniford Roads.
 Simultaneously, asphalt removal, tree protection, erosion control and prep work for grading is all taking place between North Shore to North Avenue Extension.
 The area in between is awaiting a visit from the Dept. of Environmental Conservation to make sure that construction activities will not detrimentally impact the vegetation along this section of the bike path.
 For a complete look at all the details, please visit visit BPRW's Phase 2 Updates page.